corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

     }
 ```

-2. Add the tokens development artifactory repository to the
+2. Add the tokens' development artifactory repository to the
 list of repositories for your project:

 ```